- Chart

 History and Background

-Genuine Parts Company (GPC) was founded in 1928.
-It began as a single auto parts store and has grown into a global distributor of automotive and industrial parts, office products, and electrical/electronic materials.
+Genuine Parts Company (GPC) was founded in 1928 by Carlyle Fraser in Atlanta, Georgia.
+It began as a single auto parts store and has since evolved into a global distributor of automotive and industrial replacement parts.
+Key milestones include its expansion into industrial parts, the acquisition of Motion Industries, and its growth into a Fortune 500 company.

 Core Business Areas

-- Industrial Parts Group: Distributes industrial replacement parts and related supplies.
-Operates through Motion Industries.
+- Industrial Parts: Distribution of industrial replacement parts and related supplies, encompassing bearings, power transmission products, industrial hoses, and specialty products.
+Primarily through Motion Industries.

 Leadership and Structure